Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 - I didn't want any `@babel/register` in my server code because it might have performance cost so:
   __build also the server code with webpack__
   And that will also allow me to replace some files when needed

+On a side node [ParcelJs](https://parceljs.org/) seems very promising.
+As I see it, it's still too young (version 1 released on december 2017).
+I'll wait a little bit for more documentation & tutorials , and surely try it on another side projet

 ### server